Rajasthan Royals: Home ground

 The home venue of the Royals is the Sawai Mansingh Stadium in Jaipur.
 The stadium was built during the reign of Maharaja Sawai Man Singh II.
 It is situated at one corner of the Rambagh Circle.
-The stadium seats 30,000 and is one of the best in India, after the 2006 renovation.
-The Sardar Patel Stadium in Ahmedabad has also hosted Rajasthan Royals home matches.
+The stadium seats 24,000 after the 2006 renovation.
+The Sardar Patel Stadium in Ahmedabad has also hosted Rajasthan Royals' home matches.
+The Assam Cricket Association Stadium, Guwahati in Assam has also hosted the Rajasthan Royals' matches for the 2023-24 season.

-The Sawai Mansingh Stadium in Jaipur once again started to host the Royals home games from the 2018 IPL season onwards after their return from a two-year suspension which also saw the stadium being banned from hosting matches for four years.
+The Sawai Mansingh Stadium in Jaipur once again started to host the Royals' home games from the 2018 IPL season onwards after their return from a two-year suspension which also saw the stadium being banned from hosting matches for four years.